ethan-alt/BIOSTS-BMA-BASKET/README.md

 		RUN ORDER:
 		[1] K5-SIM.R --> Perform base set of simulations to explore different design inputs.

 			(i) This program (and all others) can be run in a windows environment or a Linux HPC environment.

-			(ii) For each program (other than K5-SAMPLE-CALCS.R), there is a corresponding shell script that can be submitted to a SLURM scheduler in a Linux  HPC environment (i.e., sbatch BATCH-K5.sh).
+			(ii) For each program (other than K5-SAMPLE-CALCS.R), there is a corresponding shell script that can be submitted to a SLURM scheduler in a Linux HPC environment using the SBATCH command (i.e., sbatch BATCH-K5.sh).

 			(iii) This program runs a large number of simulation studies to identify an optimal design.
-The program is designed to be used in a HPC environment.
+The program is designed to be used in a HPC environment and provides and example of a grid search type of approach to design optimization.

 		[2] K5-SIM-OPTIMAL.R --> Estimate properties of the optimal design.

-			(i) This program is essentially  the same as [1] only the program is setup to perform design simulations only for the optimal design from the paper.
+			(i) This program is essentially the same as [1] only the program is setup to perform design simulations for the optimal design from the paper.

-			(ii) This program will be most useful to those who wish to explore designs in a one-at-a-time format (i.e., test inputs and modify them rather than perform a large scale grid search).
+			(ii) This program will be most useful to those who wish to explore designs in a one-at-a-time format (i.e., test inputs and modify them rather than perform a large scale grid search as in [1]).

 		[3] K5-SIM-TUNING.R	--> Perform simulations to investigate tuning parameter.

 			(i) This program is essentially the same as [2] only the program is setup to perform design simulations for the optimal design from the paper but with tuning parameter values equal to 0, 2 (optimal), and 4 for comparison purposes.

 		[4] Kx-SIM-TIMING.R	--> Perform simulations to estimate BMA design run times (single core).